APPLV: Adaptive Planner Parameter Learning from Vision-Language-Action Model: Related Work

 To address the limitations of both parameter tuning and end-to-end learning, hybrid approaches combine classical navigation methods with learning-based parameter selection.
 Neurofuzzy methods~\cite{zhu2007neurofuzzy} use neural networks to tune controller parameters.
-Reinforcement learning approaches adapt cost functions~\cite{xiao2023performermpc} or dynamics parameters~\cite{lu2025adaptive} to varying environmental complexity.
+Reinforcement learning approaches adapt cost functions~\cite{wang2025reward} or dynamics parameters~\cite{lu2025adaptive, lu2023leveraging, bui2022improving} to varying environmental complexity.
 The \textsc{appl} family~\cite{xiao2022appl} enables dynamic parameter selection during navigation. \textsc{appld}~\cite{xiao2020appld} learns parameter sets from demonstrations, \textsc{appli}~\cite{wang2021appli} from corrective interventions, \textsc{apple}~\cite{wang2021apple} from evaluative feedback, and \textsc{applr}~\cite{xu2021applr} uses reinforcement learning to learn a parameter policy.
-Although these approaches improve upon both manual parameter tuning and end-to-end learning, significant challenges remain: they struggle to generalize to unseen environments, and overall navigation performance in highly constrained spaces still leaves substantial room for improvement~\cite{xiao2022autonomous, xiao2023autonomous, xiao2024autonomous, xiaoautonomous}.
+Although these approaches improve upon both manual parameter tuning and end-to-end learning, significant challenges remain: they struggle to generalize to unseen environments, and overall navigation performance in highly constrained spaces still leaves substantial room for improvement~\cite{xiao2023autonomous, xiao2024autonomous, xiaoautonomous, xiao2026autonomous}.

 Recently, VLMs trained on large-scale image-text data have demonstrated strong visual understanding capabilities.
-Building on this success, VLA models~\cite{zitkovich2023rt, kim2024openvla, black2024pi_0} adapt these foundation models to robotics by fine-tuning them to directly predict robot actions.
-For navigation, approaches such as LM-Nav~\cite{shah2023lm}, NaVILA~\cite{cheng2024navila}, QUAR-VLA~\cite{ding2024quar}, and OmniVLA~\cite{hirose2025omnivla} apply VLMs to instruction following and multi-modal goal specifications.
-While these foundation model approaches demonstrate strong language grounding and scene understanding capabilities, their application to constrained navigation has not been investigated before and suffers from substantial limitations.
-Primarily designed and evaluated in open spaces with high computational tolerance, they struggle to achieve the centimeter-level precision required in narrow passages and cluttered environments.
-Moreover, their large model sizes result in high inference latency, causing control delays unsuitable for real-time navigation.
+Building on this success, VLA models~\cite{kim2024openvla, black2024pi_0} adapt these foundation models to robotics by fine-tuning them to directly predict robot actions.
+For navigation, approaches such as LM-Nav~\cite{shah2023lm}, NaVILA~\cite{cheng2024navila}, and OmniVLA~\cite{hirose2025omnivla} apply VLMs to instruction following and multi-modal goal specifications.
+While these foundation model approaches demonstrate strong language grounding and scene understanding, their use in constrained navigation remains unexplored.
+Designed for open spaces with high computational tolerance, they fail to deliver the centimeter-level precision demanded by narrow passages and cluttered environments, and their large model sizes incur inference latency incompatible with real-time control.

 Our approach, \textsc{applv}, explores an alternative direction: instead of directly predicting actions, we leverage vision-language models to predict low-level navigation parameters for classical planners, enabling navigation in highly constrained spaces.
 By operating at the parameter level, \textsc{applv} provides fine-grained adaptation to environmental constraints while preserving the safety assurances and interpretability of classical systems.
 Unlike direct action prediction that demands high-frequency inference at every control step, parameter prediction operates at a much lower frequency since classical planners can autonomously produce real-time actions under the same set of parameters, significantly relaxing real-time computational constraints.